PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

 * A recent version of Linux (other OS's have not been tested yet)
 * Java 7.0+

-To run PredictionIO, the following software are also required:
+In addition, the following software are required:

 * Apache Hadoop 1.0+ (or any compatible distribution that supports the "hadoop jar" command)
 * MongoDB 2.0+ (http://www.mongodb.org/)

 .. note::

-   You may still continue the installation process without any of the above software.
+   You may continue the installation process without Hadoop and MongoDB.
-   The setup script can install a local version for you quickly.
+   The setup script will install them for you quickly.

-In addition, the following commands are required in your search path:

 * curl
 * gzip
 * tar